PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/RStudio1.PNG)

-2. Once you click on that option you will be redirected to JupyterLab embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
+2. Once you click on that option you will be redirected to RStudio embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
 If you haven't done yet you will be prompted to add your credentials.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/azure-login-screen.PNG)